 In the event that safeguarding concerns, or an allegation of abuse is made against the Deputy Director of Student Life the chair of governors will act as the 'case manager'.
-Refer also to Section 21.
+Refer also to $\underline{\text{Section}}$ 21.

 The governing body will ensure that the college has robust IT filtering and monitoring systems in place and should be informed in part, by the risk assessment required by the Prevent Duty in order to limit student's exposure to online risks.
+The governing body should consider the number and age range of children, those who are potentially at greater risk of harm and how often they access the IT system.